Last Updated: August 10, 2026

 Click the Download icon above to download the Resource Leveling.mpp file.

-This Resource Leveling.mpp project is almost exactly like the project we were working with above before we manually leveled resources.
+This Resource Leveling.mpp project is almost identical to the project we were working on above before we manually leveled resources.

-We already know there is not much slack in the schedule, so the Must Finish On constraint has been removed on the last task because we know leveling is likely to push out the project end date.
-Automatic resource leveling will delay the project and may only be an appropriate feature to try if the finish date can be reasonably extended.
+We already know there is not much slack in the schedule, so the Must Finish On constraint has been removed on the last activity because we know leveling is likely to push out the project end date.
+Automatic Resource Leveling will delay the project and may only be an appropriate feature to try if the finish date can be reasonably extended.

 Best Practice